Thank you for visiting my site. My name is Carrie Gaye.

-When we take a therapeutic approach to education, it enables us to engage young people in their learning far more deeply.
-It helps them to make meaning of the topics that they study, and to understand them more fully.
-We also see that learners gain the confidence to ask questions freely, while developing the skills that they need for discussion and debate.
+When we take a therapeutic approach to education, it enables young people to engage in their learning with greater interest.
+It helps them to make meaning of the topics that they study, and to understand difficult concepts more fully.
+We also find that learners are likely to develop a greater sense of self worth, along with the confidence to ask questions freely, while growing the skills that they need for discussion and debate.

 Unfortunately, many children and young people suffer learning-related anxiety.
 An important feature of the Aleph approach is that it creates a stress-free and rewarding experience in which fears about learning are identified and addressed with sensitivity.
 In fact, many young people who appear to be experiencing learning difficulties are actually suffering from anxiety, which causes the blocks that appear as difficulties.
 Please click on ‘How my approach is different’ for more information.

 • Advanced Diploma in Education (Language and Literacy)

 • Diploma in Integrative Counselling

 • Certificate in Delivering Learning

 I am an associate of Synthesis Training of Tyne and Wear.
 My Therapeutic Learning Programme forms a module in The Certificate In Groupwork In Delivering Learning, an NCFE accredited course of learning by Synthesis.